 Here are some of the challenges of BaaS providers that impede the widespread implementation of this strategy.

-• Choice of BaaS provider.
+- Choice of BaaS provider.
 Businesses sometimes struggle with choosing the right provider of BaaS services.
 As a factor determining their preference, we may mention easy integration and management.
 Also, businesses look at the capacity of a provider to expose business processes optimally, deliver value, and present end users with maximum capabilities.

-• Responsibility shift.
+- Responsibility shift.
 Before the growth of fintech, security of operations and client trust were the strong sides of a traditional financial institution.
 It helped such institutions win the competition.
 Now, customers entrust their payment info to their devices easily (pretty the same as they do it in banks).
 Traditional banks are gradually losing this advantage, which makes them look for ways to improve.
 Their banking services are becoming more sophisticated and convenient.
 This makes it harder for BaaS providers and fintech companies to attract and retain the audience.

-• Outdated bank structure.
+- Outdated bank structure.
 The functions that Banking as Service providers present to their clients heavily depend on the capacities of traditional banks.
 Sometimes, their core systems are outdated and unable to run third-party integrations.
 So, to offer more forward-looking financial products, the architecture of banks themselves has to be modernized.

 Banking as a Service by Example

-At this point, we see that your goal is to expand your services (have more money) and retain your audience (have more influence on their behavior).
+At this point, we see that your goal is to expand your banking services (have more money) and retain your audience (have more influence on their behavior).
 It would be great if you enabled your clients not only to buy from you but also to pay with a card offered by you.
 Having such a card and, more importantly, money on this card, your buyers would not go to a competitor.
 The idea seems viable, doesn’t it?
 Great, now let’s move to the part when you implemented it in reality.

-You select a BaaS provider (the one who uses API to connect with a bank) and purchase its services.
+You select a BaaS provider (the one that uses API to connect with a bank) and purchase its services.
 Now, you are granted access to the financial infrastructure owned by the bank.
 You, in turn, provide bank functionality to your end users.
 For instance, you issue debit cards for your return customers.
 Finances that are stored on these cards and all operations are managed by the bank that provides banking infrastructure.
-Each time your clients pay with their debit card, they get loyalty points that can be used for the purchase at your e-store.
+Each time your clients pay with their debit card, they get loyalty points that can be used for purchases at your e-store.

 Via these debit cards, you unlock access to the consumer habits of your audience and get more control over their choices.
 Soon, you decide to go even further: you offer the opportunity to buy goods from you on credit.
 A perfect chance for people who want to purchase an expensive smartphone or, say, a laptop but are currently on a shoestring budget.
 Everything described above represents the concept of Banking as a Service, where you, as a non-bank entity provide bank-powered financial services to your customers.